verbelco/cruddiy/README.md

 - [x] Abstract the date view using a helper function.
 - [x] Fix PHP variables names with invalid characters, also escape SQL queries with `` to allow for all possible names.
 - [x] Add support for nullable columns.
-- [ ] Gebruik valuelist/datalist ipv select bij grote tabellen
 - [x] Make css/js files choosable
 - [x] Generate enum select statically at creation.
 - [x] Replace 0/1 with True False
 - [x] Create an abstraction for the html syntax of columns in the read, edit and create pages.
+- [x] Save the configuration (column names, checked checkboxes, etc) that were used to generate cruddiy last time.

 ## TODO
 - [x] Move all config/validation to the top.?
+- [ ] Gebruik valuelist/datalist ipv select bij grote tabellen
 - [ ] Submit, view, back at constant postions.
 - [ ] Layout of the create form more efficient.
 - [ ] Flexible columns on the index (Let the user choose which columns of the table are visible)